Does weak quasi-o-minimality behave better than weak o-minimality?: Preliminaries

-\begin{Remark} Note that for any $<$-convex equivalence relation $E'$ which is either coarser or finer than $E$ it holds that $E'$ is $<_E$-convex.
-Therefore, by induction, we see that any decreasing sequence $\vec E=(E_0,\ldots,E_{n-1})$ of $<$-convex equivalence relations ($E_{i+1}$ refines $E_i$ for all relevant $i$) is an example of a $<$-admissible sequence, and furthermore all $E_0,\ldots,E_{n-1}$ remain $<_{\vec E}$-convex. \end{Remark}
+(ii) Note that for any $<$-convex equivalence relation $E'$ which is either coarser or finer than a $<$-convex equivalence relation $E$ we have that $E'$ is $<_E$-convex; in particular, $(E,E')$ is an admissible sequence.